QRAM: A Survey and Critique: Circuit QRAM

+Thus, for circuits with $G$ gates to be able to implement a $\tau$ fraction of all possible $N$ row QRAMs, $G \in \tilde\Omega(N + \log\tau)$. \end{proof} We will now briefly outline some special cases of this result, to help build intuition.
+If we wish to: \begin{itemize} \item Cover all possible tables, then $\tau = 1$, so $G \in \tilde\Omega(N)$. \item Cover a constant fraction of possible tables then $\tau \in \Theta(1)$, so $G \in \tilde\Omega(N)$.
+E.g., if we wish to cover exactly half of all possible QRAM tables, $\tau = 1/2$, so $\frac{N-1}{\gamma} \le G$.
+If we wish to cover a quarter of all possible tables, $\frac{N-2}{\gamma} \le G$, etc. \item Cover an exponentially small fraction of tables, e.g., $\tau \in \Theta(2^{-N})$, so $G \in \tilde\Omega(1)$.
+Let $c > 0$ be some constant such that $\tau = c 2^{-N}$.
+Then, we find $\log_2(c)/\gamma \le G$. \end{itemize} This demonstrates how this result generally applies, even in cases where QRACM circuits can be efficiently constructed, as such efficient QRACM circuits belong to the exponentially small fraction of circuits where the gate-complexity lower-bound is efficient.

 Notably, the lower bound applies to \emph{circuits}, meaning measurements are forbidden.
-Our simple counting arguments fall apart quickly: one could simply measure the entire input, look it up in the table classically, and output the result.
-It's easy to see that there are $2^N$ distinct ``operations'' of this type, but they fail to implement QRACM.
+With feedback from measurements, our simple counting arguments fall apart quickly: consider the set of operations, each defined by a table of size $N$, where one measures the entire input, classically finds that address in the table, then applies an $X$ if the bit at that address is 1.
+It's easy to see that there are $2^N$ distinct ``operations'' of this type, but the number of quantum gates to implement each one is only $\lg(N)+1$.
+However, these are not QRACM.
 To be useful, the measurements need to be mostly independent of the input state, but we leave it to future work to incorporate this into the counting arguments.
 If the feedback from measurements is simple enough to replace it with quantum control without drastically increasing the resource requirements, the bounds will hold. \cite{ARXIV:YuaZha2022} provide a similar lower bound through different techniques which are also restricted to measurement-free circuits.

-This lower bound implies that variational approaches to QRAM (\cite{PRL:NZB+2022,ARXIV:PhaLiGho2022}) cannot scale better than other circuits once we discretize the continuous parameters.
-This discretization increases the parameter $k$ in \Cref{lem:num-operations}, but does not change the asymptotics.
-Generally, if an approximate circuit has only enough gates to produce $C$ distinct circuits, then at least one circuit must correspond to $2^N/C$ distinct tables, meaning two of these tables differ in at least $N-\lg(C)$ addresses.
-These two tables give orthogonal outputs on any of these addresses, so the fidelity of the approximate circuit compared to the ideal is worse than $\frac{1}{2}$ for at least $\frac{1}{2}(N-\lg(C))$ addresses for at least one of the tables.
-Given how $C$ scales (\Cref{lem:num-operations}), the circuit will be a bad approximation for a majority of inputs unless the circuit size is proportional to $N$.
+This lower bound implies that variational approaches to QRAM (\cite{PRL:NZB+2022,ARXIV:PhaLiGho2022}) cannot scale better than other circuits.
+We can discretize the continuous parameters to get a finite gate set, which increases the parameter $g$ in \Cref{lem:num-operations}, but does not appreciably change the asymptotics until the precision of the parameters becomes exponentiation in $N$, the table size.
+Such precision seems absurd: if the duration of a laser pulse were specified to such a high precision, it would take $\approx N$ bits just to transmit the duration of the pulse to the laser!